Skip to main content

 • ClickHouse

-We currently only support the Glue Iceberg catalog.
+We currently support the following catalogs:

 What you will need